 This integral is calculated numerically in the same way as with topological--topological junctions.
-The continuous contributions for various gap parameters and transmission probabilities can be found for the topological case in Fig.~\ref{fig:SandPandSContContribs}(a)-(d) and for the nontopological case in Fig.~\ref{fig:SandPandSContContribs}(e)-(h).
+The continuous contributions for various gap parameters and transmission probabilities can be found for the topological case in Figs.~\ref{fig:SandPandSContContribs}(a)--(d) and for the nontopological case in Figs.~\ref{fig:SandPandSContContribs}(e)--(h).

 The continuous contributions are zero at $\phi=n\pi$ (with $n$ integer) as energy levels in the continuum must be even in terms of $\phi$ about the phases $\phi=n\pi$ as a result of time-reversal symmetry.
 Therefore, the contribution to the total current at these phases is entirely due to the low-energy Andreev levels, implying that the highlighted key features in the preceding section are not obscured.